 Can I get my money back if I deposited on one of the fake casino sites?

-Possibly โ€” act quickly and contact your bank or card provider immediately to dispute the transaction.
+Possibly.
+Act quickly and contact your bank or card provider immediately to dispute the transaction.
 Explain that you were directed to the site through fraudulent means.
 Some banks have fraud reimbursement policies that cover this situation, particularly where social engineering was involved.
-File a report with Action Fraud in the UK (actionfraud.police.uk) or the FTC in the US as well, as this creates a record that can support a dispute.
+File a report with Action Fraud in the UK (actionfraud.police.uk) or the FTC in the US too, since this creates a record that can support a dispute.

 How do I check whether my Discord account has already been compromised?

-Go to User Settings โ†’ My Account and look at your authorised apps for anything unfamiliar.
+Go to User Settings โ My Account and look at your authorised apps for anything unfamiliar.
 Check your DM history to see whether any messages were sent without your knowledge.
 If you notice anything suspicious, change your password and enable two-factor authentication immediately, then log out all other sessions.